wp-plugins/picasa-slideshow-widget/readme.txt

 1. Upload `picasa-slideshow-widget.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the 'Picasa Slideshow' widget within the 'Widgets' menu in Wordpess
-4. Change configuration parameters to match your Picasaweb user ID and album ID.
+4. Change configuration parameters to match your Picasa Web user ID and album ID.

 == Frequently Asked Questions ==